Zefiro21/Theory-and-Research/README.md

 - Correlation Matrix - Python.pdf: Python syntax about creating correlation matrix to study model variables.
 - Proc Expand.pdf: notes about a project about recreating rating curves in SAS coding.
 The main syntax is about Proc Expand.
 - Random Simulations.pdf: notes about generating random numbers.
 The notes highlight the Inverse Transformation Theorem.
+- Teaching Materials: a set of images and slides about ML.
 - Walras Equilibrium Theory.pdf: notes about Walras economy theory.